banool/aptos_api_dart/doc/TransactionsApi.md

 Get account transactions

-Retrieves transactions from an account.
-If the start version is too far in the past a 410 will be returned.
-If no start version is given, it will start at 0
+Retrieves on-chain committed transactions from an account.
+If the start version is too far in the past, a 410 will be returned.
+If no start version is given, it will start at version 0.
+To retrieve a pending transaction, use /transactions/by_hash.

 ### Example
 ```dart